patrickellis/anki-housekeeper/README.md

-# Anki Housekeeper
+# Ankeep - Anki Housekeeper

+> [!WARNING]
+> Ankeep is a work-in-progress.
+It will take time to polish up all functionality
+> to a point where it is ready for general use.
+In the meantime, if you
+> have suggestions on how I could improve Ankeep or implement additional
+> functionality, raise an issue on this repository and I will investigate.

 The Anki Housekeeper keeps your Anki collection neat and tidy.

-You can configure it to:
+It can:

 1. Automatically tag your cards based on topic.